Informfully/Documentation/docs/source/resources.rst

 To run Informfully Recommenders, you first need to download the codebase.
 We offer optional experiment configuration files as an example to start developing new workflows.
-All the necessary steps are highlightes in a custom tutorial.
+All the necessary steps are highlighted in a custom tutorial.
 The individual resources are all linked below.

 Informfully Recommenders